erpnext/foundation/foundation/www/docs/user/manual/en/accounts/tax-withholding-category.md

     * The name of the Company.
     * The Account head where the tax amount will be credited to.

-> Note:- Lets say a rate of 5% will be applicable on invoice where Single threshhold is 20,000 and Cumulative threshhold is 30,000.
-If an invoice is created with a grand total of 20,000 then the single threshhold will be triggered and a 5% tax would be charged.
-But if the invoce amount totalled up to be 15,000 then no tax will be charged as it didn't cross the threshhold.
-If again an invoice is created with a total of 15,000 then although it didn't cross the Single threshhold, charges will be deducted since the sum of last invoice and this invoice adds up to be 30,000 which is equal to the specified Cumulative threshhold.
+> Note:- Lets say a rate of 5% will be applicable on invoice where Single threshold is 20,000 and Cumulative threshold is 30,000.
+If an invoice is created with a grand total of 20,000 then the single threshold will be triggered and a 5% tax would be charged.
+But if the invoce amount totalled up to be 15,000 then no tax will be charged as it didn't cross the threshold.
+If again an invoice is created with a total of 15,000 then although it didn't cross the Single threshold, charges will be deducted since the sum of last invoice and this invoice adds up to be 30,000 which is equal to the specified Cumulative threshold.

 * * *